erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Parallel tendon kinematics come with some challenges and downsides.
 Dealing with tendon elasticity is particularly relevant to vibrations in the system.
-Depending on the size of the endeffector platform, the systems will also struggle to produce high torques, as these depend on the amount of leverage that the tendons have on the platform.
+Depending on the size of the end effector platform, the systems will also struggle to produce high torques, as these depend on the amount of leverage that the tendons have on the platform.
 Some researches have therefore added momentum control devices to compensate torques in parallel tendon kinematics [@WeberActiveVibrationCanceling2014], which points to interesting hybrid approaches (see @Fig:reaction-wheel-tendon).
 The bigger issue for construction sites will most likely be the need for the tendon's winches to lie around the workspace of the system.
 This means that one would have tendons crossing large areas of the construction site, which poses significant challenges with regard to collisions, setup costs as well as worker safety.